polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 1. From the AzS-Host1 Azure VM, start Windows PowerShell ISE as administrator.

-2. From the Administrator: Windows PowerShell ISE window, sign in to the Azure Stack as operator by running the following (make sure to replace the placeholder <tenant_name> with the name of your Azure Active Directory tenant)
+2. From the Administrator: Windows PowerShell ISE window, sign in to the Azure Stack as operator by running the following (make sure to replace the placeholder <tenant_name> with the name of your Azure Active Directory tenant):

     ```powershell
     Set-Location -Path '\AzureStack-Tools-master'